node-machine/rttc/README.md

 var rttc = require('rttc');
 ```

-The `rttc` package has lots of different methods, but the most common use cases are validation and coercion:
+The `rttc` package has many different methods for working with fixtures, examples, type schemas, and runtime data in JavaScript.
+But the most commonly-used RTTC methods are related to validation and coercion of runtime data:

 ```javascript
 rttc.validateStrict('number', 999);